awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_onprem.md

 SMBv1 is no longer supported\.

 **Note**
-These are the minimum ports that are needed to connect the VPC to the on\-premises directory\.
+These are the minimum ports that are needed to connect the VPC to the self\-managed directory\.
 Your specific configuration may require additional ports be open\.

 ## Ensure that Kerberos pre\-authentication is enabled<a name="tutorial_setup_trust_enable_kerberos"></a>